Skip to content

 Configure these options in your wrangler.jsonc consumer entry.
 See the Queues wrangler configuration for the full example.

 Mailpit provides a local SMTP server with a web UI for inspecting captured emails.
-Run Mailpit with Docker and configure your email module to use it:
+Run Mailpit with Docker and point the email module at it:

 Terminal window